 Some of the tales of who and what the Mara is, where she comes from and how she came to be.

-Mothers using Svartkonst to get a less painful labour
+Mothers using Svartkonst during labour

 By doing this svartkonst, the actions of the mother will curse the child.
 It’s a sin to change the order of nature, meaning someone will be punished.
 In these cases, it falls on the child to bear the curse.[O]

 If the mother does this, and the child is a boy, then he would become a Varulv (Werewolf) instead of a Mara.[C] He might also be called a Marulv[H] as we talked about previously, the male version of the Mara, and a mixture of the words Mara and Varulv.
-I’m not sure if the Marulv should be considered more of a Mara or a Varulv.

 One way to become a Mara is to be cursed by someone else, which forces the Mara to go out at night and ride others.
-Being cursed means that there is a third-party somewhere, often a wich of some kind, that has enchanted the unfortunate to “go mara” night after night[F].
+Being cursed means that there is a third-party somewhere, often a witch of some kind, that has enchanted the unfortunate to “go mara” night after night[F].

 Curses being the reason for Mara‘s is more common in the southerner parts of Sweden, rather than the northern.[F]